tatavishnurao/Neuralnets_micrograd/README.md

 --Suppose a, b, a*b
 -- We take value a = b * dy/d(a*b)
 -- Similarly, b = a * dy/d(a*b)

+I am thinking to write about backpropogration and Gradient decent along with Pytorch